What is congenital erythropoietic porphyria?

-What is the cause of CEP?
+What is the cause of congenital erythropoietic porphyria?

-CEP is an inherited disorder in which there is a mutation in a gene on chromosome 10 that encodes uroporphyrinogen III synthase.
+CEP is an inherited disorder in which there is a mutation in the gene on chromosome 10 that encodes uroporphyrinogen III synthase.
 CEP is autosomal recessive, which means an abnormal gene has been inherited from both parents.
 Carriers of a single abnormal gene do not usually exhibit any signs or symptoms of the disorder.

 Homozygous mutation leads to deficiency of uroporphyrinogen III synthase and uroporphyrinogen cosynthetase.

 Normally, activity of the enzyme uroporphyrinogen III synthase leads to the production of isomer III porphyrinogen, needed to form haem.

 When uroporphyrinogen III synthase is deficient, less isomer III and more isomer I porphyrinogen is produced.
 Isomer I porphyrinogens are spontaneously oxidized to isomer 1 porphyrins, which accumulate in the skin and other tissues.
 They have a reddish hue.

 Porphyrins are photosensitisers, ie, they injure the tissues when exposed to light.

 Clinical features of congenital erythropoietic porphyria